Paul Kellam

 Paul Kellam (born 1965) is a Professor of Viral Genomics at Imperial College London and vice-president of infectious diseases and vaccines at Kymab Ltd. He is co-author of the Oxford textbook Human Virology.

 Education

 Kellam attended Oakwood Park Grammar School.
 He received a Bachelor Science in Microbiology from the University of Reading in 1987 and a PhD in Virology from the University of London in 1994.

 Advisory panels

 As of 2021, Professor Kellam sits on the PHE Serology Working Group as a member of the Scientific Advisory Group for Emergencies in response to COVID-19.

 Kellam is chair of the Microbiology Society Policy Committee.

 Awards and honours

-Fellow of the American Academy of Microbiology, American Society for Microbiology, July 2015.
+He was elected a Fellow of the American Academy of Microbiology, American Society for Microbiology, July 2015 and Fellow of the Academy of Medical Sciences in 2026.